jwafle/api-template/SETUP.md

 So ya wanna stand up a new API huh?
 Well, I got just the things for you!

 **Steps:**
-1. Create a repo based on this template
+1. Create a repo based on this template and name it whatever you want.
 1. Run setup.sh, following any prompts.
 ```bash
 ./setup.sh